OwenB523/Github-Visualiser/README.md

 # Github-Visualiser
-The html file takes the username as an input and outputs the number of public repositories of the user as an output
+This program takes the username and user authorisation token of a github user as an input and outputs various charts and pieces of information about the users software engineering process.
+These charts measure the commits by day, the most common languages used and the amount of commits additions and deletions in each repository.
+The webpage is hosted on Github pages at https://owenb523.github.io/Github-Visualiser/ .